Supporting Online Discussions: Integrating AI Into the adhocracy+ Participation Platform To Enhance Deliberation: Implementation Details

 \section{Implementation Details}

-We extend adhocracy+ by importing the AI tools into the debate module, as shown in Figure \ref{fig:architecture} (left).
-A more detailed view is shown in Figure \ref{fig:architecture} on the right.
-When a new comment is added by a user, the Django debate model fires an event, which is handled in the signals.py file.
+Adhocracy+ is built on the Django framework\footnote{\url{https://www.djangoproject.com/}} and provides a wide range of functionalities and modules to facilitate large-scale online discussions.
+The platform's debate module features a forum-like structure where a discussion topic is defined and displayed at the top of the page, enabling users to comment on the topic or respond to other participants' comments.
+Additional details about the platform's features are available on the adhocracy+ website\footnote{\url{https://adhocracy.plus/info/features/}}.
+We extend adhocracy+ by importing the AI tools into the debate module, as shown in Figure~\ref{fig:architecture} (left).
+A more detailed view is shown in Figure~\ref{fig:architecture} on the right.
+When a new comment is added by a user, the Django debate model fires an event, which is handled in the \texttt{signals.py} file.
 Here, we import the AI tools to pass the comments to the stance detection or the deliberative quality model.
-Depending on which extension is being used, the AI tools then return a response (either a stance or deliberative quality score), which is stored back to the database for the corresponding comment.
-This stored response is then presented by the Comment Recommendation Module or the Deliberative Quality Module as shown in Figure \ref{fig:screenshots}.

-Overall, this architecture is flexible: while we run the AI tools locally on a Linux server, the AI tools could also be run as services where communication is handled via Rest API.
+The AI tools then return a response (either a stance or deliberative quality score), which is stored back to the database for the corresponding comment.
+This stored response is then presented by the corresponding module as shown in Figure~\ref{fig:screenshots}.
+For the purposes of this study, they were implemented as distinct debate modules within the adhocracy+ platform in order to enable the separate evaluation of their respective effects.
+Their integration into a unified module remains a plausible direction for future development.
+Overall, this architecture is flexible: In our experiments, we ran the AI tools locally on a Linux server.
+But the AI tools could also be run as services where communication is handled via Rest API.